What is Cognitive Behavioral Therapy (CBT)?

 - Increased self-esteem.

-- Tangible and noticeable changes in behaviour and mood.
+- Tangible and noticeable changes in behavior and mood.

 - Relatively quick results (generally within a few months).